johbrust/simulink_gym/Readme.md

 ### Simulink Gym Block Library

 Shipped with this package comes a [custom Simulink block library](https://de.mathworks.com/help/simulink/libraries.html) for setting up the interface on the model side.
-Checkout the [respective Readme](./simulink_block_lib/Readme.md) for setup and usage instructions.
+Checkout the [respective Readme](./simulink_block_lib/Readme.md) for more information and setup and usage instructions.

 ## How to Wrap a Simulink Model